gunishj/DOBCalculator/README.md

 ## License

 This project is currently licensed under the Apache License 2.0.
 A copy of [LICENSE](LICENSE) is to be present along with the source code.
-To obtain the software under a different license, please contact FOSSASIA.
+To obtain the software under a different license, please contact Gunish.